alon-berman/niceguixnpm/README.md

 In this example, the leaderline component is a custom vue component which is based on the [leader-line](https://www.npmjs.com/package/leader-line) package.

+## Disclaimer

+This is a HACK, and should not be used in production environments. node_modules/ might have significant size which will increase the website loading time.
+In general, one should create a docker image with nicegui and npm, and use standard import methodologies.

 ## The trick
 We install locally the npm packages, and then copy the entire folder to an accessible path using